WordPress/gutenberg/docs/designers-developers/developers/filters/editor-filters.md

 ### Available default editor settings

 #### `richEditingEnabled`
-If it is true the user can edit the content using the visual editor.
+If it is `true` the user can edit the content using the Visual Editor.

 It is set by default by the WordPress function [`user_can_richedit`](https://developer.wordpress.org/reference/functions/user_can_richedit/).
 This function checks if the user can access the visual editor and that it’s supported by the user’s browser.